GustavoBrites/medical-conversational-ai/assets/next_steps.md

 - Explore other searches and use a vector database

-- Use other LLM models
+- Use other LLM models (Ollama, Groq)